Taking your precious pooch, or favourite feline on holiday? Read these tips before you embark!

 The last thing you want is a health scare while you are trying to enjoy your holiday.
 So be sure that your pets’ health and fitness is in good condition before you leave.
 Arrange a check-up with your veterinarian before you head off.
 It's also a good idea to be stocked up with necessary medications your pet needs.

 Unless you can leave your pets with a friend or family member, you will need to arrange accommodation with a cattery or boarding kennel.
-The best boarding facilities get booked up well in advance, particularly during peak times like Christmas or during school holidays.
+The best boarding facilities get booked up well in advance, particularly during peak times like the Christmas or during school holidays.

 If you’re leaving your pets at home for the first time, there are ways to lessen any potential separation anxiety.
 You may want to do a short trial run at a cattery/ kennel or at a relative's home.
 Just to make sure that your cat or canine is relaxed and comfortable when it's time to say bye.